 Ensure a quick conversion of receivables and collections for customers

 Prove to customers your business is professional and you value their time

 Avoid backorders and make sure you have enough product

 Improve your data reporting and accuracy of records over time

-Now that you have a better understanding of the reasons why you should take your order to cash cycle seriously, let’s look into the seven steps within this process and what each entails.
+Now that you have a better understanding of the reasons why you should prioritize your OTC cycle, let’s look into the seven steps within this process and what each entails.

 Order to Cash Cycle Steps

 Before we dive into what the seven steps in the order to cash cycle are, take a look at this visual to get a better idea of what the process looks like: